 2.2 Management of the Association

-2.2.1 The management of the Association shall be vested in an elected National Executive Committee (NEC) consisting of a President, Chairman, Secretary and any Assistant Secretaries as may be necessary, Treasurer, Recorder, Records Secretary, Awards Secretary, Editor and Advertising Secretary, Webmaster, Membership Secretary, and up to five Committee members.
+2.2.1 The management of the Association shall be vested in an elected National Executive Committee (NEC) consisting of a President and Chairman, Treasurer, Recorder, Records Secretary, Awards Secretary, Editor and Adverstising Secretary, Webmaster, Membership Secretary, and up to five Committee members.

 2.3 National Executive Committee Meetings